 The scissors uses screws to hold the hinge together, and it has a special semi offset handle to make it easier to hold without cramping your hand.
 This model also comes with a leather pouch.

 Starting back in 1917, the Joewell shears brand has come a long way.
-Their company has always strived to create the best shear, and they work exclusively with professional barbers and hairdressers.
+Their company has always strived to create the best shear, and they work exclusively with professional hairdressers.
 This means that their designs are always thoughtful of things that hairdressers face, such as hand fatigue or nickel skin allergies.
-You’ll find that all of their products come with a lifetime warranty, so you don’t have to fear about these scissors falling apart or rusting out.
+You’ll find that all of their products come with a lifetime warranty.
 They’re extremely well made from 440C steel and AT-314 steel.

 Are you looking for a shear in a special color or want something to spruce up your collection?
 There’s something beautiful about the Joewell FX Pro line.
 You can choose between multiple colors or go with traditional silver.
 The Joewell FX Pro in rose gold is a particular favorite because of its sleek design.
 These shears are designed for full radial movement of the wrist.
 It has an offset handle ring that works well for your ring finger, while also having an anatomic thumb loop for comfort.